GrossDesignCo/concordance-app-poc/README.md

 1. Data - translation for references, lexicon entries for in-depth word breakdowns
 2. App - React UI showing translation and lexicon data

+## Roadmap

+### Data / Translation

+Lots of raw translation work needed.
+To my knowledge no other bible translation has ever attempted to handle the consistency-of-root-words approach, so a significant amount of human effort is required.

+### Data / Lexicon Entries

+The AI will be able to generate basic entries explaining word usage based on the reference template and example/reference entries, but over time these will need plenty of human review, editing, and expansion to become genuinely useful.

+### Architecture

+This project will need to handle >20,000 root words, >700,000 total words, and some number of lexicon entries between or above those numbers as folks use and generate new ones.

+This will necessitate a couple structural changes from this PoC:

+1. Separate data and UI repos.

+- Data/Server will live in an independent repo, service a database, then asynchronously commit data to a git repo for long-term archiving/editing
+- UI/Client app will live in it's own repo, provide a local interface, and support offline usage via an optional client-side db/download and PWC system